This guide explains how to send your security scan data (from tools like Nessus, OpenVAS, or CIS Benchmarks) into ThreatVault.

 Notes:

-Nessus compliance scans donβt use severity levels.
+Nessus compliance scans donβt use severity levels. risk values are mapped to status.

 πΊοΈ Mapping Scan Data to ThreatVault